-I was in Naggar at the fag end of my Himachal Odyssey.
-The enthusiasm of landing in Naggar was pretty much the same as day 1 of the trip.
-I had heard so much about its castle and art galleries of this charming little town.
-It seemed like a perfect destination – sitting in the lap of nature, nurtured by waters of Beas River, with castles to peep into history and art galleries to soak in some art.
+I was there at the fag end of my Himachal Odyssey.
+The enthusiasm for reaching there was pretty much the same as on day 1 of the trip.
+I had heard so much about the castle and art galleries of this charming little town.
+It seemed like a perfect destination – sitting in the lap of nature, nurtured by the waters of the Beas River, with castles to peep into history and art galleries to soak in some art.
 If you are there in the right weather, you can see a whole lot of flowers all around.

-Here is my small travel guide to Naggar in Himachal Pradesh:
+Here is my small travel guide to the enchanting place in Himachal Pradesh.

 Naggar has been a seat of Kullu kings for the known part of history.
-Naggar castle is a rather small castle sitting on the edge of a cliff like formation.
-It was built in 16th CE.
+Naggar Castle is a rather small castle sitting on the edge of a cliff-like formation.
+It was built in the 16th CE.
 During the colonial period, it was used as a court and then as a rest house after independence.
-It is now an HPTDC heritage hotel – lovely option to stay while on holiday in Kullu Manali.
+It is now an HPTDC heritage hotel – a lovely option to stay while on holiday in Kullu Manali.

-There is a small museum at Naggar Castle but probably the smallest and something that you can let go of.
+There is a small museum at the castle but probably the smallest and something that you can let go of.
 The castle shop though is a decent place to look for local souvenirs.

 It is believed that the various divine beings took the shape of honey bees and brought a piece of Bhrigu Tung mountain and placed it here.
 The current temple was renovated in 1999.

-This is rather an unusual temple with blue blending with the dark wood.
+This is rather an unusual temple with blue blending with dark wood.
 A combination that we earlier saw at Padam Palace in Rampur Bushahr was standing prominently against the perfect green backdrop.
-A simple temple with its doors that were open and close at the same time – as we found in temples across Himachal Pradesh.
-Do not know much about this temple, but the deity told me that Shakti had a presence in this part of Himalayas.
+A simple temple with doors that were open and closed at the same time – as we found in temples across Himachal Pradesh.
+Do not know much about this temple, but the deity told me that Shakti had a presence in this part of the Himalayas.

-This was the second Shakti temple that I saw in Naggar region of Kullu Manali.
-May I say the most beautiful of the temple.
-The conical shikhara sits proudly on top of double slanted roofs.
+This was the second Shakti temple that I saw in this region of Kullu Manali.
+May I say the most beautiful of the temple?
+The conical shikhara sits proudly on top of double-slanted roofs.
 The pillars are made of carved wood as are the doors.
-The stone and wood architecture is same in all temples.
+Stone and wood architecture are the same in all temples.
 But in Tripura Sundari Temple there is extra woodwork and far more intricate carving.

-Nar Singh Dev is small temple located bang opposite Naggar Castle.
+The Nar Singh Dev is a small temple located bang opposite the castle.
 It has a very European double staircase leading to it.

 The first floor of the gallery has paintings of Roerich.
 You can see his distinct style of painting the landscapes.
 Assuming that the place would not have been so populated, the place must have been even more endearing and inspiring for an artist.

-On the second story, you can walk around the open corridor and see the private living area of the Roerich family.
-In fact, one of first well known Indian film actress – Devika Rani was married into the family and you can see her room.
+In the second story, you can walk around the open corridor and see the private living area of the Roerich family.
+In fact, one of the first well-known Indian film actresses – Devika Rani was married into the family and you can see her room.
 The museum-like house is interesting but the view from the balcony is the best part of the house.
 For more details visit their website.